Concettas/concettas/content/_index.md

     **WE ARE OPEN!!!!**

     Welcome to ***Concetta's Main Street Bistro!***  Proudly serving Mt.
 Airy since **2008**, we are located in historic downtown in the old firehouse.
 We feature a complete all day breakfast menu.
 Concetta's is famous for our amazing one of kind sandwiches, subs, wraps, salads, and homemade soups.
-We will be focusing on Carry out and Curb side service with limited indoor dining at present.
+We are now back to serving our unique menu with complete dine in, take out and curbside service.
+Come on down to Concetta's !
+We look forward to serving you!

     Our patio is open and is pet friendly!